 close the case in HEART.

-For Medicare/Medicaid dually eligible individuals who became members during the nursing facility (NF) stay but have chosen to return to the HHSC 1915(c) waiver, PSU staff notify Enrollment Resolution Services (ERS) at HPO_STAR_PLUS@hhsc.state.tx.us to request disenrollment at the time of discharge.
+For Medicare/Medicaid dually eligible individuals who became members during the nursing facility (NF) stay but have chosen to return to the HHSC 1915(c) waiver, PSU staff notify Enrollment Resolution Services (ERS) to request disenrollment at the time of discharge.

 When the member chooses the STAR+PLUS HCBS program, the MCO coordinates with HHSC relocation contractors and Local Intellectual and Developmental Disability Authority (LIDDA) service coordinators, as needed, to ensure everything required for community living is in place at the time of discharge from the NF.
-Transition to Life in the Community services must be coordinated between the relocation contractor and HHSC Relocation Services when the relocation contractor determines the member may benefit from Transition to Life in the Community (TLC) services.
-The MCO is not responsible for obtaining independent housing for the member, but is responsible for identifying assisted living or adult foster care alternatives available in the network.
+Supplemental Transition Support (STS) services must be coordinated between the relocation specialist and the MCO service coordinator when the relocation specialist determines the member may benefit from STS services.
+See Appendix XXX, Relocation Function, for responsibilities of relocation specialists and MCOs.
+The MCO is not responsible for obtaining independent housing for the member, but is responsible for identifying adult foster care (AFC) or assisted living (AL) alternatives available in the network.

 For all members transitioning into the STAR+PLUS HCBS program, the MCO posts the following information to TxMedCentral: